 During the first few days of kennel training, place the kennel in your bedroom at night to help alleviate some stress as your pet adjusts to the new environment.

-Stuff your pet‘s favorite chew treats in his kennel while you're away for the day.
+Stuff a Kong toy with goodies and let him chew on it while you're away for the day.
 These irresistible treats will keep your pet occupied for hours: and his mind off of his kennel.

 Kennels are the quickest and easiest way to housetrain your dog.
 Dogs will typically not "go" in the area where they eat and sleep, thus making training inevitable.
 If your dog does have an accident inside the kennel, your kennel is either too large or your dog was left inside too long.